ColOfAbRiX/figlet4s/README.md

 ### SBT

-Not released to Maven Central yet
+Not released on Maven Central.

 ## Using impure functions